oleg-shilo/cs-script.vscode/README.md

 - _**Editing**_

-  All C# editing support available with OmniSharp, including Syntax Highlighting, IntelliSense, Go to Definition, Find All References, etc.
+  All C# editing support available with VSCode, including Syntax Highlighting, IntelliSense, Go to Definition, Find All References, etc.

 - _**Debugging**_